jjls07/jjls07/README.md

 - 🌐 `Spanish` as native language.
 Advanced `English`.
 Beginner `Japanese`.
 <br>

-## 🛠️Technologies That I have used
+## 🛠️Technologies that I have used💪
 ### Programming languages
 <p align="left">
   <a href="https://skillicons.dev">